andyfischer/ai-coding-tools/candle/README.md

 Delete the database stored in `~/.candle`.

-# Debugging

-If you add `export LEMON_ENABLE_LOGS=1` to your environment, this will enable logging to a `candle.log` file.
-This will log all MCP requests and responses.

 # Port Assignment #

 By default, each process will be launched with a unique port number assigned to the `PORT` environment variable.